Please use the drop-down menu to make sure you are prepared for arrival and Orientation!

 International students are required to maintain health care insurance while in the US studying.
 Students may enroll in the University's student health policy or provide insurance from an outside company.
 If you wish to use your own policy, you must complete the insurance waiver for your policy to be reviewed by Student Health.
 This waiver can be accessed here.

-Once you are admitted, use this link to sign up for your orientation.
+Once you are admitted, use this link at the bottom of this page to sign up for your orientation session.
 Remember to bring your passport, immigration paperwork, immunization forms (if they have not been turned in), and any transcripts or test scores that may affect your course registration.
 Also remember to wear comfortable clothing and tennis shoes, as we will be walking to different areas of campus.
 In case of inclement weather, bring a light/rain jacket or umbrella.

 Our office offers transportation from the Mobile Regional Airport (MOB) to the student's dorm, apartment, or temporary lodging.
 Apply for airport pickup by filling out the Airport Pickup Request Form.